aftix/hblog/katex/post/bacon.md

 !LATEX!

 There is a slight problem implementing the above definition in code: a lot of work needs to be redone.
-An order !LATEX inline n!LATEX! interpolating polynomial can be built up gradually from lower orders by taking different points at a time.
+An order !LATEX~ n!LATEX! interpolating polynomial can be built up gradually from lower orders by taking different points at a time.
 This work can be cached in a table to avoid re-doing things.
 Calculating the polynomial in this way is known as Neville's method and is what `bacon-sci` does.

-Now, what if you have more information about !LATEX inline f!LATEX!?
+Now, what if you have more information about !LATEX~ f!LATEX!?
 For example, what if you have the derivative at all of your points as well?
 This is a generalization of Lagrange interpolation.
 For the case the first derivatives are known, the interpolating polynomial is called the Hermite interpolating polynomial. `bacon-sci` implements this,